VirajGanatra/iPrintSolution/README.md

 ```CREATE TABLE users(id SERIAL PRIMARY KEY, username VARCHAR(100), password VARCHAR(100));```.
 Then, the printers:
 ```CREATE TABLE printers(id SERIAL PRIMARY KEY, name VARCHAR(100), ip VARCHAR(100));```.
 These are hosted at the standard http://localhost:5432 - if not, this will need to be updated in the application.properties file.

 Clone the project into a directory of choice.
 Then, navigate to the root iPrintSolution folder.
-Then build the project by running the ```mv spring-boot:run``` goal from this folder.
+Then build the project by running the ```mvn spring-boot:run``` goal from this folder.
 It will be available at http://localhost:8080/.
 POSTMAN can then be used to send requests to it.

 When sending requests via POSTMAN, ensure a JSON body is added to each request.
 Upon successful sign-in, the JWT Bearer Token will be given in the response to the POST request.